edenhunsader/breast-cancer-subset/README.md

 ## Getting Started

 This respository contains a total of four files - the README file, a Colab file(a procedure to create data subset), the original breast cancer data, and the subset that contains only the data's clinical information.
-The subset and original data has been included in the format of a .csv file
+The subset and original data has been included in the format of a .csv file.

 ## Reproducibility

+To see the how this data was produced consult the colab notebook file.
 ## Disclaimers

 ## Maintainence